TamtamHero/fw-fanctrl/doc/commands.md

 **reset**

-reset to the default strategy
+Reset to the default strategy

 **reload**

-reload the configuration file
+Reload the configuration file

 **pause**

-pause the service
+Pause the service

 **resume**

-resume the service
+Resume the service

 **print**

-print the selected information
+Print the selected information

 | Option             | Optional | Choices                   | Default | Description            |
 |--------------------|----------|---------------------------|---------|------------------------|